Petra Hartmann

 Petra Hartmann (born 1970 in Hildesheim) is a German novelist, journalist and author.

 Life

 Petra Hartmann grew up in Sillium, a little village near Hildesheim.
 She visited a humanistic secondary school in Hildesheim and studied German language and literature, philosophy and politics at the University of Hannover.
 Than she made her doctors degree with a thesis about the young German author Theodor Mundt.

 During her studying time she worked as a freelance journalist for several newspapers in Lower Saxony and Bremerhaven.
 After a two years traineeship she became an editor at a daily newspaper in Springe, where she was working for five years.
-Now she is a freelance author and journalist.
+She was a freelance author and journalist and worked at the newspaper Volksstimme at Gardelegen.
+At present she is an editor of the German newspaper Goslarsche Zeitung in Goslar.

 Writing

 Petra Hartmann is writing fantasy and fairytales.
 She won the bronze-medaille of the Storyolympiade three times (1999, 2000 and 2001).
 In 2008 she won the German Phantastik Price.

 She published three novels, which were playing in the fantasy-world Movenna.
 Her main publisher is Wurdack Publishing.
 For this publisher she was editor of two anthologies of fairytales, too.
 Furthermore, she wrote novellas for Arcanum Publishing.